ddev/ddev/docs/index.md

 3. In an administrative PowerShell: `choco install -y mkcert`
 4. In administrative PowerShell, run `mkcert -install` and answer the prompt allowing the installation of the Certificate Authority.
 5. In administrative PowerShell, run the command `setx CAROOT "$(mkcert -CAROOT)"; If ($Env:WSLENV -notlike "*CAROOT*") { setx WSLENV "CAROOT/up:$Env:WSLENV" }`.
 This will set WSL2 to use the Certificate Authority installed on the Windows side.
 6. Install WSL2.
-In an administrative PowerShell `Enable-WindowsOptionalFeature -Online -FeatureName $("VirtualMachinePlatform", "Microsoft-Windows-Subsystem-Linux")` (You will be prompted to reboot your computer.)
+In an administrative PowerShell `Enable-WindowsOptionalFeature -Online -FeatureName $("VirtualMachinePlatform", "Microsoft-Windows-Subsystem-Linux")` (Your computer will reboot.)
 (See [detailed documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).)
 7. Download and install the WSL2 kernel from [WSL2 kernel upgrade page](https://docs.microsoft.com/en-us/windows/wsl/wsl2-kernel).
 8. Set the default WSL version to 2: `wsl --set-default-version 2` You may be prompted to upgrade the WSL2 kernel.
 9. Install a WSL2 distro from the Microsoft Store.
 We recommend [Ubuntu](https://www.microsoft.com/store/productId/9NBLGGH4MSV6).
+(You do not have to log in to the Microsoft Store, just "X" out the dialog box requesting that.)
 10. **Docker Desktop for Windows:** If you already have the latest Docker Desktop, configure it in the General Settings to use the WSL2-based engine.
 Otherwise install the latest Docker Desktop for Windows and select the WSL2-based engine (not legacy Hyper-V) when installing.
 Install via Chocolatey with `choco install docker-desktop` or it can be downloaded from [download.docker.com](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe).
 Start Docker.
 It may prompt you to log out and log in again, or reboot.
 11. Go to Docker Desktop settings > Resources > WSL integration > enable integration for your distro (now `docker` commands will be available from within your WSL2 distro).
 12. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default.
 All three should be WSL version 2.
 13. Double-check in Ubuntu (or your distro): `echo $CAROOT` should show something like `/mnt/c/Users/<you>/AppData/Local/mkcert`
+14. Check that docker is working inside Ubuntu (or your distro): `docker ps`
-14. Optional: If you prefer to use the *Windows* ddev instead of working inside WSL2, install it with `choco install -y ddev`.
+15. Optional: If you prefer to use the *Windows* ddev instead of working inside WSL2, install it with `choco install -y ddev`.
 The Windows ddev works fine with the WSL2-based Docker engine.
-15. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
+16. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
-16. Install Linuxbrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"` (See [brew.sh](brew.sh).)
+17. Install Linuxbrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"` (See [brew.sh](brew.sh).)
-17. Add brew to your path as prompted, for example, `eval $(/home/linuxbrew/.linuxbrew/bin/brew shellenv)' >> ~/.profile && source ~/.profile`
+18. Add brew to your path as prompted, for example, `echo 'eval $(/home/linuxbrew/.linuxbrew/bin/brew shellenv)' >> ~/.profile && source ~/.profile`
-18. `brew tap drud/ddev && brew install gcc ddev`
+19. `brew install gcc && brew tap drud/ddev && brew install ddev`
-19. `sudo apt-get update && sudo apt-get install -y xdg-utils` to install the xdg-utils package that allows `ddev launch` to work.
+20. `sudo apt-get update && sudo apt-get install -y xdg-utils` to install the xdg-utils package that allows `ddev launch` to work.

 That's it!
 You have now installed DDEV on WSL2.
 If you're using WSL2 for ddev (recommended), remember to run all `ddev` commands inside the WSL2 distro.